FAQ for Employers

 Only top students gain admission to the University of Ottawa CO-OP programs.
 In general, students begin their first work term after completing at least two years of studies, so they come to you well-prepared and ready to produce.
 Work terms generally last at least 15 weeks and alternate with four-month academic sessions.

 CO-OP is an optional program, and students are admitted based on academic achievement.
-They are closely monitored throughout their academic sessions and work terms, ensuring you get the best possible performance.
+They are monitored throughout their academic sessions and work terms, ensuring you get the best possible performance.

 University of Ottawa programs offered with a CO-OP option have met all required standards and conditions and, as such, are accredited by the Canadian Association for Co-operative Education (CAFCE).